sonicsleuth/mvc-framework-php/README.md

 ## Global Variable and Constants

-Using global variables and constants within your application is done by requiring the **/helper/global.php** file within your Controller, as shown below, then addin your Constants and Variables-by-referenced functions.
+Using global variables and constants within your application is done by requiring the **/helper/global.php** file within your Controller, as shown below, then adding your Constants, Variables, Array, Etc to this helper file.
 See the contents of **/helper/global.php** for examples of use.

 ```
 class MyController extends Controller